aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 /> --->

-### How a custodian can stake on Aptos

 The Aptos staking module defines a capability that represents ownership.

 :::tip Ownership
-See the `OwnerCapability` defined in  [https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/stake.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/stake.move).
+See the `OwnerCapability` defined in [stake.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/stake.move).
 :::

 The `OwnerCapability` resource can be used to control the stake pool.
 Three personas are supported:
 - Owner
 - Operator
 - Voter

 Using this owner-operator-voter model, a custodian can assume the owner persona and stake on the Aptos blockchain and participate in the Aptos governance.
 This model allows delegations and staking services to be built as it separates the account that is control of the funds from the other accounts (operator, voter), hence allows secure delegations of responsibilities.